Top 5 Android phones of 2017

 Thankfully, there's a lot of choice out there.
 And that means that whatever features you want on your new mobile, there's an Android out there to accommodate you - whether you're tightening the purse strings, splashing out, or looking for the perfect gaming device.
 Here are our five favourite Androids on the market right now.

-1. Best Android on a budget: Motorola Moto G
+Best Android on a budget: Motorola Moto G4

-The whole of the Motorola Moto range is worth looking at when you're on a budget, but we'd recommend the Moto G - especially the latest generation.
+The whole of the Motorola Moto range is worth looking at when you're on a budget, but we'd recommend the Moto G - especially the latest G4.
 In fact, you get some surprising features, considering how inexpensive this phone is.
-An Android that can upgrade to Marshmallow, for instance, is pretty rare in this price range.
-And a quad-core Snapdragon chipset means it can handle most tasks with little issue.
+An Android that can upgrade to Nougat, for instance, is pretty rare in this price range.
+And an octa-core Snapdragon chipset means it can handle most tasks with little issue.
 Oh, and there's a 13MP camera with dual-tone flash.

-The phablet - a phone with a size that edges a bit closer to a tablet - has a lot of competition, especially from Apple, but the Galaxy Note 7 leaves them all in the dust.
-The display's an incredible Super AMOLED with a QHD (Quad HD) definition, and a whopping 5.7 inches big - in other words, very big and very sharp.
-If it's screen space you want, then this is the best - just don't expect to use the thing one-handed too easily.
+The phablet - a phone with a size that edges a bit closer to a tablet - has a lot of competition, especially from Apple, but the Google Pixel XL leaves them all in the dust.
+The display’s an incredible AMOLED with QHD (Quad HD) resolution, and a whopping 5.5 inches big - in other words, very big and very sharp.
+Just don’t expect to use this thing one-handed too easily.